 But it is also a great place to meet the locals.
 Every afternoon, when it started to get a little cooler, I would play netball with the girls in the village and would often get invited to dinner at their homes.

-Kristin’s pick: This is such a beautiful spot in Rwanda and I was surprised by how many other travelers I met while staying at home Saint-Jean there.
-Many of them are volunteers of some sort (which is a trend you’ll see repeating in Africa) though some I met were solo travelers passing through.
+Many of them were volunteers of some sort (which is a trend you’ll see repeatedly in Africa), though some I met were solo travelers passing through.

 6. Taghazout, Morocco

-Helen’s pick: Morocco is a country with a bit of a reputation when it comes to solo female travel.
-That said, I had no problems in Morocco whatsoever, despite covering quite a bit of the country, including Marrakech, the coast, the Atlas Mountains and the Sahara Desert.
-However, I know that isn’t the experience for all women who often complain about the aggressive local touts and catcalling.
+Morocco is a country with a bit of a reputation when it comes to solo female travel.
+That said, I had no problems there whatsoever, despite covering quite a bit of the country, including Marrakech, the coast, the Atlas Mountains, and the Sahara Desert.
+However, I know that isn’t the experience for all women, some of whom often complain about the aggressive local touts and catcalling.

 7. Cape Maclear, Malawi